-- 5.1 No employee shall suffer a reduction of their normal earnings as a result of any technological change introduced during any work assignment. - 5.2 All required technological training shall be provided by the Employer, who shall pay any costs associated with developing and providing such training. - 5.3 The Employer shall notify the Union and all affected employees at least sixty (60) days prior to the implementation of significant change(s) to method(s) of course delivery or any other aspects of their job duties out of technological change. - 5.4 The information provided in accordance with Article 5.3 shall include, but is not limited to: - (a) the nature of the technological change; - (b) the date on which the Employer proposes to implement the technological change; and - (c) the Employer's assessment of the effects that technological change may be expected to have on the Employees' terms and conditions of employment. - 5.5 The Union may request that the JCAA convene a meeting, during the sixty (60) day period described in Article 5.3 with appropriate representatives of the University to provide the Union the opportunity to discuss the issue, including suggestions for minimizing any negative impact to employees directly affected by the changes.
+- 5.1 No Employee shall suffer a reduction of their normal earnings as a result of any technological change introduced during any work assignment. - 5.2 All required technological training shall be provided by the Employer, who shall pay any costs associated with developing and providing such training. - 5.3 The Employer agrees that any significant change(s) to method(s) of course delivery or any other aspects of Employees' job duties arising out of technological change shall be brought to the JCAA for meaningful consultation, except where precluded by emergencies. - The Employer shall notify the Union and all affected Employees at least sixty (60) days prior to the implementation of significant change(s) to method(s) of course delivery or any other aspects of their job duties out of technological change, except where precluded by emergencies.

+- 5.5 The information provided in accordance with Article 5.4 shall include, but is not limited to: - (a) the nature of the technological change; - (b) the date on which the Employer proposes to implement the technological change; and - (c) the Employer's assessment of the effects that technological change may be expected to have on the Employees' terms and conditions of employment. - 5.6 The Union may request that the JCAA convene a meeting, during the sixty (60) day period described in Article 5.4 with appropriate representatives of the University to provide the Union the opportunity to discuss the issue, including suggestions for minimizing any negative impact to Employees directly affected by the changes.